-- Learn what friendship is and how to be a good friend. - Learn about personal boundaries and how to respect one another's personal boundaries. - Discuss what family means and who the people are that support them. - Discuss different types of families (including single parent, same-sex, adoptive and blended families). - Discuss the importance of acceptance and inclusion whilst challenging gender stereotypes. - Learn how we keep our bodies healthy (including nutrition, medicines, exercise and cleaning). - Learn how we keep our minds healthy (introduction to mental health wellbeing). - Discuss mental health and take part in Children's Mental Health Week. - Learn about NSPCC's PANTS (Privates are Private, Always remember your body belongs to you, No means no, Talk about secrets that upset you, Speak up someone can help). - Discuss how we have changed in body and mind since a baby. - Pay particular attention to the messages in the NSPCC Speak Out Stay Safe programme.
+- Learn what friendship is and how to be a good friend. - Learn about personal boundaries and how to respect one another's personal boundaries. - Discuss what family means and who the people are that support them. - Learn about all family dynamics and understand that families of many forms provide a nurturing environment for children (families can include for example; single parent families, LGBT parents, families headed by a grandparent, foster/carers) - Understand that families are important for children as they grow as they provide love, security and stability - Discuss the importance of acceptance and inclusion whilst challenging gender stereotypes. - Learn how we keep our bodies healthy (including nutrition, medicines, exercise and cleaning). - Learn how we keep our minds healthy (introduction to mental health wellbeing). - Discuss mental health and take part in Children's Mental Health Week. - Learn about NSPCC's PANTS (Privates are Private, Always remember your body belongs to you, No means no, Talk about secrets that upset you, Speak up someone can help). - Discuss how we have changed in body and mind since a baby. - Pay particular attention to the messages in the NSPCC Speak Out Stay Safe programme. - Discuss online safety

-- Discuss what makes a good friend and what friendship is. - Learn how to treat others with kindness, consideration and respect as well as how to respect others' personal boundaries. - Discuss their own families and look at different types of families (including single parent, same-sex, adoptive and blended families). - Discuss the importance of acceptance and inclusion whilst challenging gender stereotypes - Learn how we keep our bodies healthy (including nutrition, medicines, exercise and cleaning). - Learn how we keep our minds healthy (continuing conversations about mental health and developing their sense of self-worth). - We will discuss mental health and take part in Children's Mental Health Week. - Discuss PANTS (Privates are private, Always remember your body belongs to you, No means no, Talk about secrets that upset you, Speak up someone can help). - Pay particular attention to the messages in the NSPCC Speak Out Stay Safe programme.
+- Discuss what makes a good friend and what friendship is. - Learn how to treat others with kindness, consideration and respect as well as how to respect others' personal boundaries. - Learn about all family dynamics and understand that families of many forms provide a nurturing environment for children (families can include for example; single parent families, LGBT parents, families headed by a grandparent, foster/carers) - Understand that families are important for children as they grow as they provide love, security and stability - Discuss the importance of acceptance and inclusion whilst challenging gender stereotypes - Learn how we keep our bodies healthy (including nutrition, medicines, exercise and cleaning). - Learn how we keep our minds healthy (continuing conversations about mental health and developing their sense of self-worth). - We will discuss mental health and take part in Children's Mental Health Week. - Discuss PANTS (Privates are private, Always remember your body belongs to you, No means no, Talk about secrets that upset you, Speak up someone can help). - Pay particular attention to the messages in the NSPCC Speak Out Stay Safe programme. - Discuss online safety

-- Discuss positive relationships (with family and friends). - Discuss their own families and look at different types of families (including single parent, same-sex, adoptive and blended families). - Learn about identity and expression (including learning about transgender and gender fluidity). - Discuss conflict resolution. - Discuss a range of emotions and how to handle our emotions. - Discuss what can affect our mental health and how we maintain positive mental health. - Discuss the importance of honesty, truthfulness and permission seeking and giving. - Discuss how their bodies have changed from a baby to now, understanding the correct scientific words for body parts (including vulva and penis). - Learn how we keep our bodies healthy (including nutrition, medicines, exercise and cleaning). - Discuss mental health and take part in Children's Mental Health Week. - Discuss choice and pay close attention to the NSPCC's 'Speak Out Stay Safe' programme aims.
+- Discuss positive relationships (with family and friends).

+- Learn about all family dynamics and understand that families of many forms provide a nurturing environment for children (families can include for example; single parent families, LGBT parents, families headed by a grandparent, foster/carers) - Understand that families are important for children as they grow as they provide love, security and stability - Learn about stereotyping and the importance of respecting others and how they choose to express themselves - Discuss conflict resolution. - Discuss a range of emotions and how to handle our emotions. - Discuss what can affect our mental health and how we maintain positive mental health. - Discuss the importance of honesty, truthfulness and permission seeking and giving. - Discuss how their bodies have changed from a baby to now, understanding the correct scientific words for body parts (including vulva and penis). - Learn how we keep our bodies healthy (including nutrition, medicines, exercise and cleaning). - Discuss mental health and take part in Children's Mental Health Week. - Discuss choice and pay close attention to the NSPCC's 'Speak Out Stay Safe' programme aims. - Discuss online safety and relationships online